mathilde-veron/attention-modulation-zero-dst/README.md

 This project contains all the scripts and information needed to reproduce the experiments presented in the paper.

-The code consists in the re-implementation of the SUMBT model ([paper](https://aclanthology.org/P19-1546/) and [repository](https://github.com/SKTBrain/SUMBT)) with Pytorch Lightning, plus the possibility to train two SUMBT variants described in the paper and the possibility to apply attention modulation on a trained model during inference.
+The code consists in the re-implementation of the SUMBT model ([paper](https://aclanthology.org/P19-1546/) and [repository](https://github.com/SKTBrain/SUMBT)) with Pytorch Lightning to enable zero-shot learning, plus the possibility to train two SUMBT variants described in the paper and the possibility to apply attention modulation on a trained model during inference.

 ## Citation